- Is playing games on Mahjong Time legal?

 - How does Mahjong Time make money?

-- Whom do I contact if I have questions about fairness or think a player is cheating?
+- Whom do I contact if I have questions about fairness or think a player is colluding?

-- What information does the Anti-Collusion Department need to know about a case of suspected cheating?
+- What information does the Anti-Collusion Department need to know about a case of suspected collusion?

 - Some people win all the time, and I rarely do.
 Why is that?